-The Guardians of Your Driving Privileges
+The Guardians of Your Driving Privileges in Clearwater, FL

 It’s never wise to operate a motor vehicle while under the influence of alcohol.
 If you make this mistake, you could face the consequences of this bad decision for the rest of your life.
 A DUI can affect your personal relationships, employment opportunities, and finances for years following the conviction.
 Don’t let a DUI disrupt your life—fight these charges with the help of the skilled criminal defense attorneys at Carlson Meissner Hart & Hayslett.
 The DUI defense attorneys at Carlson Meissner Hart & Hayslett are committed to providing you with the strongest, most effective legal representation possible.
 Regardless of whether it is your first offense or your fourth, our DUI attorneys in Clearwater are ready to aggressively fight the charges on your behalf.
 Discuss your legal options with our team by calling 727-219-2272 to schedule a free consultation today.